jonclindaniel/cleopythons/README.md

 * chromedriver.exe: used by Selenium in Part 2 Notebook on Windows machine to download .kmz file programmatically
 * WGS84_1: Used by Grass GIS tool in Part 2 Notebook to work with WGS84 Projected data (.kmz file)

-## Important Python libraries needed to perform geographic wrangling:
+## Important software libraries needed to perform geographic wrangling:
-* gdal
+** gdal
 * rasterstats
 * osgeo